Whitebeard3231/rsschool-cv/cv.md

 * stas3231@gmail.com
 * +48733298387

+### Information about myself
-### My goal is to become a specialist in frond-end development.
+* My goal is to become a specialist in frond-end development.
 Currently I don't have work experience, I am studying in RS School to gain as much knowledge as I can.

 #### Skills:
 * HTML